mourya2062/I2C/README.md

 If you have any doubts regarding that you can reach me at mouryabc@outlook.com

-I have to thank my professor Jason Losh and my TA Azmi for clarifying my doubts during the development time
+I thank my professor Jason Losh and my TA Azmi for clarifying my doubts during the development time